250MW of Solar Power - My Time at Clir Renewables

 It was a simple request, but it genuinely meant a lot to me.
 Prior to that day, no one had bothered to understand the tooling, but only noticed when it was broken.
 And thus we had an extremely productive meeting, discussing architecture patterns and the appropriate cloud lifting strategy to use.
 We settled to let me lead the refactoring, while he would lead the lifting.

 There were problems along the way of course.
 The biggest one was the beforementioned impedance between analyst-developed software and mentalities and production-quality software.
 One was built for quick prototyping and quick fixes, while the other was built to run flawlessly in a remote environment.
-Patrick, if you are reading this, I deeply regret not understanding this sooner and wasting your time debugging from the AWS console.
+Patrick, if you are reading this, I deeply regret not understanding this sooner.
 I sincerely wish I knew better.
 Eventually though, after some consternation, we finished the project to wide approval.

 In the process, I became aware of the intricate web of microservices that the Clir platform is built on.
 Taking the time to map out each of their functions and capabilities in relation to each other was time consuming, but worth it.
 In my mind’s eye, I saw webs of nodes and interconnections.
 I saw threads of light streaming between fixed stars.
 I saw a leviathan of relentless machinery and software engineers scurrying around it.
 And I saw in my hand a spare, unwanted gear, the solar analytic tooling that I was so proud of.